edgio-docs/edgio-docs/guides/nuxt.md

 }
 ```

+## modules vs buildModules

+Nuxt does not bundle packages listed in the `modules` property of `nuxt.config.js` when building your app for production.
+This can lead to an increased bundle size and slow down server-side rendering.
+Most Nuxt modules can be moved to
+`buildModules`.
+We recommend the following to maximize performance of server-side rendering in the cloud:

+- Move all entries from `modules` to `buildModules` in `nuxt.config.js`
+- Move all corresponding packages from `dependencies` to `devDependencies` in package.json
+- Run `yarn install` or `npm install` to update your lock file.

+Doing so will exclude these modules from your production deployment and keep the bundle size as small as possible.

+## Routing

 The next few sections of this guide explain how the XDN interacts with Nuxt's routing, which is important if you are migrating an existing application.
 If you just created a new nuxt app, you can jump to [Running Locally](#section_running_locally) and come back to these sections later.

-## Routing

 The XDN supports Nuxt.js's built-in routing scheme.
 The default `routes.js` file created by `xdn init` sends all requests to Nuxt.js via a fallback route:

 ```js